rgreb/ucdh_cba/cba.md

-# University of California And

-# Committee of Interns and Residents
+# University of California and  Committee of Interns and Residents SEIU Healthcare

-# SEIU Healthcare Local 1957 RESIDENT
+# Local 1957 RESIDENT PHYSICIANS’ AGREEMENT

-# PHYSICIANS’ AGREEMENT

 # July 1, 2022 – June 30, 2025